Blog

 Is My House at Risk of Flooding?
 Understanding Flood Zones in the UK

-If you’re looking to get planning permission for changes to your home or want to get a better understanding of flood risk for a property you want to buy, we’ve got you covered in this comprehensive guide.
+If you’re looking to get planning permission for changes to your home or want to sell up soon, we’ve got you covered in this comprehensive guide to flood zones.

-It’s easy to get carried away with a vision for a property extension or conversion, but before anyone gets too invested, it’s imperative to factor in the realities of securing planning and what can put a spanner in the works—flooding from the sea or rivers being one of them.
-Flood risk can also impact your ability to secure a mortgage and insurance for a home.
+It’s easy to get carried away with a vision for a property extension or conversion, but before anyone gets too invested, it’s imperative to factor in the realities of securing planning and what can put a spanner in the works, such as flooding from the sea or rivers.
+Flood risk can also impact the ability to secure a mortgage and insurance for a home.

-We’ll talk you through flood zones, what they mean, and how to get the most thorough flood risk checks for property or land in the UK.
+We’ll talk you through flood zones, what they mean, and how to get the most out of a flood risk check for property or land in the UK.

 To add some complexity, Flood Zone 3 encompasses two categories: 3a and 3b.
 What you really want to know if you’re categorised with Flood Zone 3 is whether you can get planning permission on a flood plain.